-- four or more members, - members from at least two departments or divisions of the University, - the committee chair and at least one other member must be on the core faculty list of Human Genetics, - half or more of the members must be members of the Graduate Faculty, - half or more of the members must be on the core faculty list of at least one GSPH department.
+- The committee must consist of at least four University of Pittsburgh faculty members. - The committee chair and at least one other member must be on the core faculty list of the Human Genetics Department. - Half or more of the members must be on the core faculty list of at least one Pitt Public Health department. - Half or more of the members must have graduate faculty status. - One of the Pitt faculty on the committee must not be on the core list of the Human Genetics Department.

-The GSPH Office of Student Affairs maintains a list of the core educational faculty of each department, which is available on the Student Affairs web site.
+The Pitt Public Health Office of Student Affairs maintains a list of the core educational faculty of each department, which is available on the Student Affairs web site.

-The academic student's advisor, in consultation with the other committee members, selects the paper on which the oral examination is based.
+The student's academic advisor, in consultation with the other committee members, selects the paper on which the oral examination is based.
 This paper should be 'new' to the student: the student must not have presented this paper nor may others have presented it recently.
 The paper should also fall outside of the student's primary thesis area.
 One week prior to the examination date, the paper is distributed to the student and the committee.
 During the week in which the student is studying the assigned paper he or she may consult with committee members on background scientific issues, but should not receive direct help in interpreting the paper.
 He or she should not consult with anyone outside the committee on any issue relevant to the paper.
 At the examination, the student presents a critical review of the background and hypothesis of the paper, the methods, results and conclusions of the paper.
 The presentation is typically 30 - 50 minutes long.
 The student should be able to critically judge the methods used, the data and its analysis, and the conclusions drawn from these analyses.
 The student is expected to be able to identify weaknesses in the paper, judge the validity of the conclusions, and suggest alternative ways to test the hypothesis posed.
-The student may also be asked to answer questions on general background and course material relevant to the degree.
+The student will also be asked to answer questions on general background and course material relevant to the degree.

 Passing of a candidate in the qualifying examination is by a unanimous vote of the committee.
 The committee's decision is reported to the department chair, who forwards it to the Office of Student Affairs.
-A student who fails to pass may repeat the qualifying examination one time.
-(See GSPH Policy on Probation and Dismissal).
+A student who fails to pass may repeat the qualifying examination one time (See Pitt Public Health Policy on Probation and Dismissal).